 DataNucleus allows you to utilise a connection pool using BoneCP to efficiently manage the connections to the datastore.
 BoneCP is a third-party library providing connection pooling.
-This is accessed by specifying the persistence property datanucleus.connectionPoolingType.
-To utilise BoneCP-based connection pooling we do this
+This is accessed by specifying the persistence property datanucleus.connectionPoolingType to BoneCP in your persistence.xml.